marc2332/bliss/doc/docs/flint_scan_info.md

 Unsupported keys will not be used, and Flint will warn about it in the logs.

-# General
+## General case

-- `points`: It is used to compute the scan progress.
-And could be used to optimize memory allocation.
+- `points`: is used to compute the scan progress.
+And it could be used to optimize memory allocation.

-# Curve rendering
+## Curve rendering

 Right now this features is not used to display the curves.
 But it will be done at one point.